Spain

 Housing issues

 The major cities are all facing housing shortages.
 Finding a rental in Barcelona, for example, requires renters to jump on listings as soon as they come available.
+Due to landlords trying to skirt housing regulations, there is a glut of short term rentals that have high fees and induce frequent turnover.

 Visa issues